 In 2019, the government published the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019 which requires the Trustee to a statement setting out (among other things) how the Trustee has followed its policies on the exercise of voting rights attaching to their investments and engagement activities.
-This document is intended to meet those requirements and will be included in the Scheme's Report and Accounts and published on the Scheme's website.
+This document is intended to meet those requirements (and those in the DWP's statutory guidance on Reporting on Stewardship and Other Topics, dated June 2022) and will be included in the Scheme's Report and Accounts and published on the Scheme's website.

-This is the Somerfield Pension Scheme's third published Implementation Statement and covers the Scheme year from 1 April 2021 to 31 March 2022.
+This is the Somerfield Pension Scheme's fourth published Implementation Statement and covers the Scheme year from 1 April 2022 to 31 March 2023.